Using the Chat Buffer

 Completion

-The plugin supports multiple completion plugins out of the box, in the chat buffer.
-By default, the plugin will look to setup blink.cmp before trying to setup nvim-cmp.
-If you don't use a completion plugin, then you can use native completions with no setup, invoking them with <C-_> from within the chat buffer.
+You can invoke the completion plugins by typing # or @ followed by the variable or tool name, which will trigger the completion menu.
+If you don't use a completion plugin, you can use native completions with no setup, invoking them with <C-_> from within the chat buffer.

 Keymaps